-The Firm...
+The Firm

-Glasgow Investment Solutions is a boutique investment firm that provides guidance and access to the private equity markets for affluent investors. fi
+Glasgow Investment Solutions is a boutique investment firm that provides guidance and access to the private equity markets for affluent investors.

 I work diligently to understand your goals – and that is really what it all comes down to – understanding what you want your money to do for you.
 Afterwards, decades of experience in both traditional wealth management and private equity is utilized to analyze your current holdings and make recommendations where appropriate.
 Often times, portfolios can be enhanced by accessing sophisticated investments in the private markets that institutions, foundations, and the ultra high-net-worth have utilized for decades.
 While these strategies may seem somewhat foreign at first, they are backed by common sense, prudent investment principles:

-Why Private Markets
+Private Markets

-2000-2022: The number of public companies was reduced by 38% (7,810 to 4,814)
+• 2000-2022: The number of public companies was reduced by 38% (7,810 to 4,814)

-2012-2022: Private equity fundraising grew 21% compared to ~7% in the public equity markets
+• 2012-2022: Private equity fundraising grew 21% compared to ~7% in the public equity markets

-2022: 87% of U.S. companies with revenues > $100 million were private (18,000 private vs. 2,800 public)
+• 2022: 87% of U.S. companies with revenues > $100 million were private (18,000 private vs. 2,800) public

 These are believed to be permanent structural shifts and investors need to consider the growing investable opportunity in private markets and how to access them.
 Considering only publicly traded equities today means investing in less than half of the investable global market.
 Many institutions, endowments, and ultra high-net-worth individuals began investing in the private markets over two decades ago.
-This investment history was largely positive and is a useful guide when evaluating private investments for today's portfolios.
-Until recently, gaining access to these types of investments was difficult without institutional type capital (typically $5mm+).
-Fortunately, more and more private equity firms are launching initiatives to work within the financial advisor networks to create investments for the high-net-worth & mass affluent segments of investors.
-These investments are more palatable than in previous years due to:
+This investment history was largely positive and is a useful guide when evaluating private investments for today’s portfolios Until now, gaining access to these types of investments was difficult without institutional type capital ( typically $5mm+).

-Lower investment minimums
+• Lower investment minimums

-Simplified tax reporting
+• Simplified tax reporting

 Potential Benefits